 Students Studying for Less Than 6 Months

-Certain international students who want to take courses in a program that will be completed in less than 6 months may have the option of studying without a Certificate of Acceptance (CAQ) and Study Permit.
-For more information, please contact Client Services.
+Certain international students who want to take courses in a program that will be completed in less than 6 months may require an eTA (Electronic Travel Authorization).

 - If you begin your studies without a CAQ and Study Permit and decide to continue your studies, you must apply for a CAQ and Study Permit at least three months before the start of the following session.
 See Getting Your Study Permits above for more information.

-- If you are certain that you will study for less than 6 consecutive months, you only need to apply for a Visitor's Visa from the Canadian Embassy or Consulate nearest to you.
+- If you are certain that you will study for less than 6 consecutive months, you need to apply for a Visitor's Visa from the Canadian Embassy or Consulate nearest to you.
 Please note that a Visitor’s Visa or Visitor’s Stamp in your passport usually cannot be changed to a Study Permit within Canada.
+You may also require an eTA (Electronic Travel Authorization)

 Students Studying for More Than 6 Months